Reverse VAT overview

 reversed) - Total = net amount, no VAT included

-Example — Sales Invoice (minimal)
+Example — sales invoice (minimal)

 2. Reverse VAT with create journal entry